 BEST TRAP EXERCISES

-I’m going to show you a simple yet effective way to train your traps for size, guaranteed to make you sore the following day.
+I’m going to show you a simple yet effective technique to train your trapezius muscles for size, guaranteed to make you sore the following day.

 There are a number of excellent exercises for traps out there, like the rack pulls and cleans Olympic lifters do.
-But for this workout, we’re going to combine just two simple exercises, the classic Barbell Shrug and the Overhead Plate Raise.
+But for this workout regimen, we’re going to combine just two simple traps exercises, the classic Barbell Shrug and the Overhead Plate Raise.
 This standard shrug variation is a popular exercise and the overhead raise is a common trap exercise as well.
 These traps exercises may look familiar, but the effort won’t be!

 We’ll be doing a drop set of the Barbell Shrug with an isometric hold, with one set of 10 Overhead Plate Raises every time your grip gives out during the drop set.

-I’ll explain the workout itself in more detail at the end, but first let’s go through proper form for these two trap killers!
+I’ll explain this effective trapezius workout itself in more detail at the end, but first let’s go through proper form for these two effective traps exercises!

 THE BARBELL SHRUG

-The barbell shrug is an excellent exercise for your upper trap muscles.
-Use a power rack if you have one, adjusting it so the bar is just above knee height.
+The barbell shrug is a classic trap exercise for your upper traps muscles.
+Use a power rack if you have one, adjusting it so the bar is just above knee level.

-You’ll want to load the bar up, but not all the way to your max weight.
-We’re not trying to break any records here!
-You should still use a heavy load, but your focus should be on volume and not strength, so choose a weight you can lift for a little bit longer period of time.
+For this common exercise, you’ll want to load the bar up, but not all the way to your heaviest load.
+We’re not trying to break any records on this classic exercise!
+You should still use a heavier load, but your focus should be on volume and not stronger traps, so choose a lighter load you can lift for a little bit longer period of time.
 Starting position is in standing position holding the barbell in both hands with an overhand grip.

-Before we get into sets and reps, let’s look at the correct way to perform a shrug from an anatomy-based perspective to really hit those upper traps.
+Before we get into sets and reps, let’s look at the correct way to perform a simple shrug movement from an anatomy-based perspective to really hit those upper traps.

-Proper form for shrugs is important because of where the trapezius muscles attach to the shoulder joint.
+Proper posture for the shrug movement is important because of where the trapezius muscles attach to the shoulder joint.

 The traps insert on the lateral portion of the clavicle and the acromion.
 So as I’ve said before, we want to follow the muscle fibers to get the best contraction.

-The key for effectiveness in the shrug is the way in which you move the shoulders on each rep. Rather than lifting the shoulders straight up and down, you want to lift up and back at an angle, pulling your shoulders up toward your ears for correct posture in this exercise.
+The key for effectiveness in the shrug movement is the way in which you move the shoulders on each rep. Rather than lifting the shoulders straight up and down, you want to lift up and back at an angle, pulling your shoulders up toward your ears for correct posture in this exercise.

 On the way down, let your shoulders round forward a bit rather than lowering them in a straight line.
 This additional forward eccentric motion provides a greater stretch and fuller range of motion.

-Exercise Notes: Grab the bar using an overhand grip, hands and feet shoulder width apart.
+Exercise Notes: Starting position is standing, grabbing the bar using an overhand grip (NOT an underhand grip), hands and feet shoulder width apart.
 We’re not using a wide grip here.
 Use upright posture keeping your core tight.
 Avoid excessively heavy loads for this exercise.

 THE OVERHEAD PLATE RAISE

 You’ll be performing one set of 10 Overhead Plate Raises every time your grip gives out during your Barbell Shrug drop set, without rest in between these demanding exercises.

-For the Overhead Plate Raise, select a plate you can do at least 10 reps with using good form, because again guys, this isn’t a strength workout.
+For the Overhead Plate Raise, select a plate you can do at least 10 reps with using good form, because again guys, this isn’t an upper body strength workout.

-Exercise Notes: Grab a plate in both hands, and holding your hands down in front of your body, thumbs pointing up, raise the plate as high over your head as you can by squeezing the mid-back between your shoulders.
+Exercise Notes: Starting position is standing, grabbing a plate in both hands, and holding your hands down in front of your body, thumbs pointing up, raise the plate as high over your head as you can by squeezing the mid-back between your shoulders.
 Continue squeezing your mid-back, maintaining constant tension, as you lower the plate in front of your body with control.
 This really hits those often-neglected lower and middle trap muscles as you work to stabilize your shoulder blades.
 Maintain core strength throughout the movement.

 HOW TO PERFORM THE TRAPS WORKOUT

-For this effective trapezius workout regimen, you’ll be performing a drop set of Barbell Shrugs with isometric holds that are really going to test your grip!
+For this effective trapezius workout regimen, you’ll be performing a drop set of Barbell Shrugs with isometric holds that are really going to test your grip strength!

-Every time your grip fails, you’ll grab a plate, perform 10 Overhead Plate Raises and return to where you left off in the Barbell Shrug drop set, until your grip gives out again.
+Every time your grip strength fails, you’ll grab a plate, perform 10 Overhead Plate Raises and return to where you left off in the Barbell Shrug drop set, until your grip strength gives out again.
 These are effective trapezius exercises that will get you the results you’re looking for in your traps.

 Here’s how the workout plays out:

-- Keep following this pattern, performing 10 reps of Overhead Plate Raise every time your grip gives out until you reach and complete one rep of the Barbell Shrug and a one-second hold.
+- Keep following this technique, performing 10 reps of Overhead Plate Raise every time your grip strength gives out until you reach and complete one rep of the Barbell Shrug and a one-second hold.

 - If you finish your Barbell Shrug drop set before the 6 minutes is up, finish with one long static hold in shrug position until the time is up.

-Try this trap workout into your regular workout routine if your traps aren’t growing or if the workout you’re doing now never leaves you sore the day after.
+Try incorporating this trap workout into your regular workout routine if your traps aren’t growing or if the workout you’re doing now never leaves you sore the day after.

 This isn’t the only way to induce trap soreness, and soreness doesn’t always equate to new muscle growth.
 But because we’re overloading, and because we’re applying a heavy dose of science to this trap workout, we’ve incorporated all the necessary elements to help you build bigger traps.